Group Benefits Insurance

-How Does Group Health Insurance Work?
+How Does Group Benefits Health Insurance Work?

-A group health policy is purchased in bulk from an insurance provider.
+A group health policy for employees is purchased in bulk from an insurance provider.
 The purchaser is usually an employer, and the group policy covers all employees at that company.
 Individual employees will pay premiums as a way to reimburse the employer for the cost of coverage; these premiums are usually much cheaper than they would be if the employee bought an individual policy for himself.

 Current legislation requires all employers to provide some form of health insurance to employees.
 This means that many employers are searching for the best deal on policies, creating a very competitive market.
 Many employers purchase two or three types of policies that can be chosen by employees through a cafeteria plan, while others prefer to purchase only one set of coverages that will apply to all employees who choose to participate.